-appendix a FEES instrument for 2019/2020 appendix b independent exercise to check a sample of our casework questions and how to respond horizon one What's your perspective on the trends we've highlighted?
-1 Are there other trends you're seeing, or any insights you have, that you 2 think we should take into account in our plans?
-What do you think about our projections for the volumes of complaints 3 we'll see up to 31 March 2019? horizon two What do you think about our projections for the volumes of complaints 4 we'll receive and resolve in 2019/2020?
-What are your views on the uncertainties we're facing in PPI and short-5 term lending?
-What are your views on our plans for our new small and medium-sized 6 enterprise (SME) jurisdiction?
-What are your views on our plans for our new claims management 7 company (CMC) jurisdiction?
-What are your views on our plans to develop our service in 2019/2020?
-8 What are your views on our proposed funding arrangements for 9 2019/2020, including increasing our levy? horizon three How far do you think our guiding principles remain relevant as we look 10 ahead?
-What are your views on the questions we've set out?
-11 Are there any other questions you think we need to ask, or any other 12 developments you think we should take into account?
-What do you think about the next steps we've identified in developing 13 our strategy?

-Do you have any other feedback about our strategic approach?
+appendix a FEES instrument for 2019/2020 64 appendix b independent exercise to check a sample of our casework 77 questions and how to respond ques tions and now to respond horiz on one 1 What's your perspective on the trends we've highlighted?
+2 Are there other trends you're seeing, or any insights you have, that you think we should take into account in our plans?
+3 What do you think about our projections for the volumes of complaints we'll see up to 31 March 2019? horiz on two 4 What do you think about our projections for the volumes of complaints we'll receive and resolve in 2019/2020?
+5 What are your views on the uncertainties we're facing in PPI and short-term lending?
+6 What are your views on our plans for our new small and medium-sized enterprise (SME) jurisdiction?
+7 What are your views on our plans for our new claims management company (CMC) jurisdiction?
+8 What are your views on our plans to develop our service in 2019/2020?
+9 What are your views on our proposed funding arrangements for 2019/2020, including increasing our levy? horiz on three 10 How far do you think our guiding principles remain relevant as we look ahead?
+11 What are your views on the questions we've set out?
+12 Are there any other questions you think we need to ask, or any other developments you think we should take into account?
+13 What do you think about the next steps we've identified in developing our strategy?
+14 Do you have any other feedback about our strategic approach?

-our future funding 15 What are your views on the principles that underpin our funding?
+our fu our future funding 15 What are your views on the principles that underpin our funding?
 16 What do you think about the funding options we've presented?
 17 When do you think we should change our funding model?

-Do you have any other views about our future funding?
+18 Do you have any other views about our future funding?